Ōarai: Ōarai Girls' Academy (Anglerfish Team, Duck Team and Hippo Team, Rabbit Team and Turtle Team)

 BC Freedom Academy

 A French-themed school first mentioned in the series as being defeated by St. Gloriana in the first round in the 63ʳᵈ National High School Sensha-dō Tournament, and in the Ribbon Warrior spin-off manga.
 It was actually composed of two schools named BC and Freedom, and many of the students dislike the new re-union.
 Das Finale expounds on this further, with one of the schools being an upper-class "Escalator" school and another being a lower-class "Examination" one. note As a result, not only they have two different sets of French tanks, but also two different sets of tactics and thinking.
-From the name it suggests that it is much like the struggles of the reintegration of France between Vichy (BC) and Free French (Freedom), but in the anime it is played more like the differences between the nobility and the commoners pre-French Revolution.
+From the name it suggests that it is much like the struggles of the reintegration of France between Vichy (BC) and Free French (Freedom), but in the anime it is played more like the better known differences between the nobility and the commoners in the years surrounding the start of the French Revolution.

 - Aristocrat Team: Half a team, anyway.
 The crews for the ARL 44s and Marie's FT-17 are from the school's upper class students.